DottorMIT/ASBanker/README.md

 **Running the sample project**

 Check out the [sample project](https://github.com/AwaraiStudios/ASBanker/tree/master/Sample%20Project) included in the repository.
-Open the '.xcodeproj' file in the Sample Project folder and the project should build correctly.
+Open the '.xcodeproj' file in the sample project folder and the project should build correctly.

 Configuration
 ========

-To run the Sample Project with your own In App Purchases you'll need to change a few things:
+To run the sample project with your own In App Purchases you'll need to change a few things:

 1. Set the Bundle Identifier and the Team for the project in Xcode.
 ![](/Images/Bundle-Identifier.png?raw=true "")

 2. Chnage the Product Identifiers to your own.
-In the Sample Project these are in Constants.m and used in ProductTableViewController.m.
+In the sample project these are in Constants.m and used in ProductTableViewController.m.
 ![](/Images/Product-Identifiers.png?raw=true "")

 Version History